Drugs for the treatment of bone diseases - other drugs affecting bone structure and mineralisation. ATC code:

 RANKL exists as a transmembrane or soluble protein.
 RANKL is essential for the formation, function and survival of osteoclasts, the sole cell type responsible for bone resorption.
 Increased osteoclast activity, stimulated by RANKL, is a key mediator of bone destruction in metastatic bone disease and multiple myeloma.
 Denosumab is a human monoclonal antibody (IgG2) that targets and binds with high affinity and specificity to RANKL, preventing the RANKL/RANK interaction from occurring and resulting in reduced osteoclast numbers and function, thereby decreasing bone resorption and cancer-induced bone destruction.

-In clinical studies, neutralising antibodies have not been observed for denosumab.
+In clinical studies, neutralising antibodies have not been observed for denosumab in advanced cancer patients or giant cell tumour of bone patients.
 Using a sensitive immunoassay < 1% of patients treated with denosumab for up to 3 years tested positive for non-neutralising binding antibodies with no evidence of altered pharmacokinetics, toxicity, or clinical response.

 Clinical efficacy and safety in patients with bone metastases from solid tumours: